bluelinecombo/bluelinecombo.github.io/README.md

 # Bootstrap 5 + WebPack 5 + Handlebars

 Basic BS, WP and HDS setup for a portfolio assignment.
-Future version if I decide to spend real time on it will be completely different.
-Used `https://github.com/noreading/bootstrap5-webpack-boilerplate.git` as a starting point and used Handlebars to chunk out some partials.
-Very minimal BS var config and generally used BS utility classes and built in components to scaffold everything out.
+Future version if I decide to spend real time on it will be on a diff stack entirely (when there's time).

+Used `https://github.com/noreading/bootstrap5-webpack-boilerplate.git` as a starting point to skip the need to add and configure a build system.

+All the html files and BS markup was added.